JiayueMeng/BONITA-Python3/README.md

 **BONITA ported to Python 3 by Mukta G. Palshikar and Jiayue Meng**

+**For a demonstration of the BONITA pipeline, see the tutorial in Tutorials/BONITA_pipeline_tutorial.md.
+The instructions in this README file cover all anticipated use cases.**

 **Maintainer**: Please contact Juilee Thakar at Juilee_Thakar@urmc.rochester.edu

 # Citation